Eve-maina/Eve-maina.github.io/_posts/2025-10-07-I&M BANK  2025 CTF-Incident Responce Writeup.md

 ---
-title: "I&M BANK 2025 CTF - Incident Response Write Up"
+title: I&M BANK 2025 CTF - Incident Response Write Up
 date: 2025-10-07
-categories: [CTF, Incident Response]
+categories:
-tags: [wireshark, incident response, packet analysis, threat hunting]
+  - CTF
+  - Incident Response
+tags:
+  - wireshark
+  - incident response
+  - packet analysis
+  - threat hunting
 ---

 ## Compromised server-1
 ![Compromised server-1](/assets/img/IM/Compromised_Server/img_1.png)

-We were given this <a href="/assets/img/IM/Compromised_Server/CaptureTraffic.pcap" download>pcap file </a> to analyze.
+We were given this <a href="/assets/img/IM/Compromised_Server/CaptureTraffic.pcap" download>pcap file </a>analyze.

 Given such a challenge, the first thing I did was to identify the attacker's IP address.
 This helps in getting a better understanding of the traffic flow.
 To achieve this, I used wireshark - a packet analysis tool.
 After opening the pcap file on wireshark, Under Statistics >Conversations> IPv4 , I sorted the packets in descending order to get the conversation with the highest amount of traffic flow.